-In the third phase, 3air platform should become the go to platform for ISPs as it will provide them not only with identity, payment, community, governance, and marketing solutions but also potentially solve other issues all ISP providers are facing today.
+In the third phase, the 3air platform will become the go-to platform for ISPs.
+It will provide services such as identity, payment, community, governance, and marketing solutions.
+It will also potentially solve other issues that ISP providers face today.

-The main benefits 3air should provide for ISPs in the future are:
+The main benefits that 3air could provide for ISPs in the future are:

 - fraud prevention,

 With usability in mind, K3 TV boxes may be programmed to contain a 3air wallet app with staking and voting capabilities.

 While the TV boxes are idle, they could run selected blockchain nodes, providing users with additional income.

 Every telecom company faces fraudulent attempts to exploit security loopholes.
 Some users abuse telecommunications products and services to steal money from other customers or communication providers.
 There were over 25 million fraudulent call attempts in the UK in 2018 alone, costing millions of pounds (BICS, 2020).
 Scammers can hack into systems and enforce high charges that they redirect to themselves.

 Mobile and landline phone or internet providers are vulnerable to this form of traffic pumping scheme.
 Different fraud techniques exist, including dial-through, International Revenue Sharing Fraud, the Wangiri fraud (One ring and cut), call forwarding fraud, and multiple transfer fraud.